-Please see the airline's ticket agent for instructions on how to meet your child.
+Please speak with the airline's ticket agent for instructions on how to meet your child.

-No, if you are already in the United States, you will not need a passport to travel domestically.
+No, if a Canadian citizen is already in the United States, a passport is not required to travel domestically.

-When checking in your luggage at your originating airport, please check with the ticket agent to confirm whether your bags will be checked through to your final destination.
+When checking in luggage at the originating airport, please speak with the ticket agent to confirm whether the bags will be checked through to the final destination.

 The Customs process typically takes one hour or longer, depending on the number of arriving international flights, number of passengers and other factors.

-No, please contact your airline to see if that service is offered.
+No, not all airlines offer curbside check-in.
+Please contact your airline to see if that service is offered.

-If you are traveling on a domestic flight and not changing airlines, then 40 minutes should be enough time.
-If you're traveling internationally, or if you will need to change airlines, then we suggest allowing yourself more time to connect.
-Other factors should also be considered as well, such as the possibility of your arriving flight being delayed.
+If traveling on a domestic flight and not changing airlines, then 40 minutes should be enough time for a layover.
+If traveling internationally or changing airlines, then it is suggested to allow more time to connect.
+Other factors should also be considered as well, such as the weather and the possibility of your arriving flight being delayed.